 For contract customers if you’re bringing your own phone Telstra offers a range of 12-month SIM-only plans.
 If you want or need a new handset, Telstra’s contracts run for 24 months covering a variety of data and calling inclusions with handset repayments relative to the cost of the handset you select.

 How much does Telstra Mobile cost?

 Telstra Mobile’s monthly plans are provided across five different pricing tiers: S, M, L, XL and Premium, typically sold with a bundled handset.
 Pricing for those plans will vary by the handset type selected and any special promotional deals at the time you undertake your contract.
-Telstra’s lowest cost two year S plan without mobile handset costs included will set you back $55 per month, while the high end "premium" plan is $195 per month.
+Telstra’s lowest cost two-year plan without mobile handset costs included will set you back $59 per month, while the high end "premium" plan is $199 per month.

 What extras does Telstra Mobile offer?